ansible/ansible-lint/docs/installing.rst

 Our project does not ship a container.
 Please avoid raising any bugs related to containers and use the `discussions <https://github.com/ansible-community/ansible-lint/discussions>`_ forum instead.

+We recommend you to try `creator-ee <https://github.com/ansible/creator-ee/>`_, which is a container that also carries ansible-lint.

 Using pip or pipx
 -----------------